DiamondLightSource/malcolmjs/docs/source/SMG/setting_up_a_dev_environment.rst

 This will install all dependencies and development dependencies to run and develop MalcolmJS.

 The available commands for developing with are listed in ``package.json`` as well as being documented in the :ref:`Maintenance` chapter; all commands are runnable from the shell using node so should be cross platform.
-The only exception is the ``ci:upload-coverage`` target as this requires ``cat`` and assumes the build is running on a linux machine.

 However, the main commands needed to develop are:
 ::